NaszvadiG/cim-xa/README.md

 A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework and many extensions.
 You may find this distribution helpful if your situation includes one or more of the following:
 - You need PDO for cross-DBMS compatibility or HipHopVM [HHVM] compatibility
-- You need HTML email
 - You need login/authorization
 - You need support for SQL prepared statements
 - You need or simply prefer a more mainstream ORM approach
+- You need template inheritance without doing compile steps
+- You need a module code structure or HMVC
 - You need a very quick CRUD system [with one or more cruds per page]
 - You need MongoDB support
 - You need strong Excel data support
 - You need a powerful rule engine
 - You need a job queue facility [i.e.:batch/asynchronous processing]
 - You need debugging via Chrome Console
-- You need template inheritance without doing compile steps
 - You need a cURL library
 - You need phpseclib [for more security choices]
+- You need HTML email

 This distribution includes 100% PHP, zero-compilation, object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries